I just watched Bishop Barron’s great discussion of Hawkings recent book (here). I had my own thoughts.

 I’ve just created a virtual world – but what came before?

 Here is another example.

-We build a new virtual machine (VM).
-Until we hit the run button to load the newly created VM the software, the virtual machine is not running.
+Let’s say we build a new virtual machine (VM).
+Until we hit the run button to load the newly created VM, the software, the virtual machine is not running.

 Similarly Hawking saying he can prove that there is “nothing” before the Big Bang is incorrect.
 It can’t be proven, nor does it even make sense.

 It is easy to define things in our world as contingent (dependent) on for their existence.
 You can do this for anything including yourself.
 For example you depend on your parents, food, air, water and shelter.
 Each of those depends on other things.
 Eventually as you go backwards you might end up at the atomic (or sub-atomic level).
 Something depends on the atoms which came from exploding stars billions of years ago.
 Those stars depend on the matter which came to existence at the start of the universe.
 Now here is the crux, you always arrive at this question:

 The answer is simple God.
 The creator, the being that is outside the universe.

 Although I can’t prove it with science, neither can anyone, including Stephen Hawking disprove it.

 #BeGrateful #Gratitude #Gravitas